The Next Wave in Meditation Research Will Look to Advanced Practitioners for Insights

 Treatment for depression may include one or a combination of the following:

 With treatment, you should start to feel better within a few weeks, but it can take longer.
-Stay connected with your healthcare provider and let them know if you are not starting to feel better.
+Stay connected with your doctor and let them know if you are not starting to feel better.
 Without treatment, symptoms can last for weeks, months, or even years.
 Continued treatment may help to prevent depression from appearing again.

 Depression can make you feel exhausted, worthless, helpless, and hopeless.
 It's important to realize that these negative views are part of the depression and don't reflect reality.
 Negative thinking fades as treatment starts to take effect.
 Meanwhile, consider the following: